DUI Alcohol Overview

 Suppression motions are filed when there is unconstitutional police conduct in a DUI case.
 This includes illegal detention, arrest, or blood draws.
 Police can only detain someone based on a 911 call, observed vehicle code violation or reasonable suspicion of criminal activity.
 If the officer cannot articulate why he detained you, a judge can suppress all the evidence in the case which means your case will usually get dismissed.

 You never have to take a deal you don’t want.
 If you can’t get the resolution you want, you can always try your case in front of a jury.
 You only need one juror to vote not guilty to win your case.
-In many cases, your best chance for a dismissal or reduced charges in a defendable case is before trial because the prosecutor knows your serious.
+In many cases, your best chance for a dismissal or reduced charges in a defendable case is before trial because the prosecutor knows you’re serious.
 In most cases, even if you lose at trial on a first offense, not much is going to happen to you over what the original offer was.
 So, you don’t have much to lose and everything to gain by going to trial.

 Even if you are convicted of a DUI, you can still get your case expunged.
 An expungement allows you to lawfully answer that you have never been convicted of a crime.
 To be eligible, you must have successfully completed probation, paid all your fines and fees, and completed the terms of your probation.